 - Each agreement specifies which MCC course(s) the student does not have to complete as an MCC student.

 - The MCC credit a student earns at the high school level is held "in escrow" until the student earns a certain number of credits as an MCC student.
 In other words, a student who has earned 11 credits by completing a high school electronics program can have those 11 credits "transcripted" or recorded on his or her official MCC transcript once he or she has completed 15 credits as an MCC student.

 - At least one course taken to earn those 15 MCC credits must be in same technical program area that the student earned articulated credit.
 In the example of the electronics students, he or she must take at least one course in MCC's Industrial Technologies program, which includes electronics courses.

-- Articulated credit earned at the secondary level is available to the student for two years after high school or technical school graduation or for two years after ending documented employment in the same technical field as the secondary level program.
+- Articulated credit earned at the secondary level is available to the student for two years after high school or technical school graduation.

 - When they first enroll, students must notify their MCC advisor/counselor of the articulated credit they have earned at the secondary level.
 The information is posted on the MCC computer system.
 Counselors and advisors use the information to assist the student in selecting courses.